Schirmer & Son

 Schirmer & Son is a piano manufacturer in Kloster Lehnin, Germany.

 History

 The oldest SCHIRMER & SON traces its origins back to 1855 by Glandt Schirmer and his son Teodor Betting.
 In 1887, Teodor Betting set up his own factory in Kalisz and began manufacturing pianos and reed organs.

-In 1997 four vertical piano models and three grands were imported into the United States, upright pianos from 42" console to a 50" upright. the pianos use solid spruce soundboards, quarter-swan beech bridges, 17-ply beech pin blocks, laminated spruce back posts, and Renner action.
+In 1997 four vertical piano models and three grands were imported into the United States, upright pianos from 42" console to a 50" upright.
+The pianos utilize solid spruce soundboards, quarter-sawn beech bridges, 17-ply beech pin blocks, laminated spruce back posts, and Renner action.